Workforce Race Equality Standard

 Both are mandatory requirements embedded within the NHS contract and subject to regulation.

 Our trust is working towards the EDS2 Standards through our Health Assure System, designed to capture and record information on both the EDS2 and WFRES and allows key staff to update information.
-Training will be rolled out to all relevant staff to use this recording system.

 The Workforce Race Equality Standard supports three EDS2 goals: